How to Become a HAZMAT Truck Driver

 Collision accidents aren't the only ways in which HAZMAT drivers are at risk.
 HAZMAT drivers can be exposed to the following dangers:

 Because of these higher risks, there will always be some truck drivers who would prefer not to be HAZMAT drivers.
-For those who are willing to take on the risk in exchange for higher pay and the responsibility of transporting some of the nation’s critically important loads, HAZMAT driving is a career to consider.
+For those who are willing to take on the risk in exchange for higher pay and the responsibility of transporting some of the nation’s most critical loads, HAZMAT driving is a career to consider.